 The map below shows T-Mobile's current 700 MHz A, B and C block licenses and leases (pink) and licenses pending FCC approval or sale closing (orange shaded).
 Officially announced markets where 700 MHz band 12 network has been deployed have a circled 12 placed on them.
 T-Mobile markets band 12 network as Extended Range LTE.
-The red circles are TV channel 51 stations protected by the FCC order.
+The red circles are TV channel 51 stations protected by the FCC rules.
 A-block spectrum cannot be used in the red circles until the stations relocate to some other channels.
-T-Mobile can make deals with the stations to obtain permission to use A block (concurrent operations agreement).
-Several deals have been announced and closed, see updates below.
-Stations that are on track to be relocated and station that gave permission to use A block have a green service contour around them.
+T-Mobile can make deals with the stations to obtain a permission to use A block (concurrent operations agreement).
+Several deals have been announced and approved by the FCC, see updates below.
+Stations that are on track to be relocated and stations that gave permission to use A block have a green service contour around them.
 Stations that applied to relocate have a yellow service contour.

 Note that the red service contours are not the exact boundaries of the exclusion zones.
 For details see this page.